 - You are in a location where tobacco products have been banned

-Smoking in a Parked Car May Still Cause Legal Trouble
+Smoking in a Parked Car in California May Still Cause Legal Trouble

 While you can smoke or consume marijuana recreationally, California law does not allow you to drive if you have smoked or consumed it recently enough to be impaired.
 If you drive while impaired after smoking or consuming marijuana, you can be charged with a DUI as if you had been driving with alcohol in your system.

-Since impairment from marijuana can’t be detected as readily as impairment from alcohol with a breathalyzer, officers are on the lookout for other signs an individual has been driving while impaired by marijuana.
+Since the police can’t detect impairment from marijuana as readily as impairment from alcohol with a breathalyzer, officers are on the lookout for other signs a motorist has been driving while impaired by marijuana.
 One sign an officer may look for is an individual smoking in a car, even if it is parked.
 An officer may approach your parked car to see if you’ve been smoking and driving.

-The police do not need to see you driving to arrest you for a DUI.
-Simply being in a car that is on or has been on recently while smoking may be grounds for an officer to arrest you.
-In addition to the DUI charge, you can also be charged with transporting an open container for having marijuana available to smoke in your vehicle.
+The police do not need to see you driving to arrest you for a DUI, and simply being in a car that is on or has been on recently while smoking may be grounds for an officer to arrest you.
+In addition to the DUI charge, you can also get charged with transporting an open container for having marijuana available to smoke in your vehicle.

 You Can Fight Back Against Charges for Smoking in a Parked Car